JorikdeBoer/Scripto-blog-week-4/README.md

 # Scripto blog week 4
-A blog application to share your writings with the world!
+A blog application to share your writings and comments with the world!

-An additional version to the previous Scripto blog application of last week (See the repository Scripto-Blog-Application) with new features based on the userstories as described in the CodeGorilla assignment of week 4 (discussed down below).
+An additional version to the previous Scripto blog application of last week (See the repository Scripto-Blog-Application) with new features based on the userstories as described in the CodeGorilla assignment of week 4 (discussed down below) and a working online demo.

-The repository includes the normal version (Scripto4) and the version for the online demo (Scripto4 Webversie).
+The repository includes the normal version (Scripto4) and the version for the online demo (Scripto 4 Webversie).

 ## Follow the progression: https://trello.com/b/sZldGU2x/scripto-week-2

+### Workflow
+- Monday: reading assignment, recycle version blog last week, first version text-expander
+- Tuesday: first version comment section, add comments to database
+- Wednesday: made deletion of comment possible, trying to make first online demo working
+- Thursday: made two categories for blog possible, disable comments per blog possible, new version of online demo
+- Friday: made blog more user-friendly, new version online demo, improved readme Github, fixed bugs

 ## Look for the latest online demo at: http://wijzijncodegorilla.nl/jorik/Scripto4/

 ## Userstories
 The Userstories of the CodeGorilla assignment for week 3 (in Dutch):
-ID     Als een:    Wil ik:
+- ID     Als een:    Wil ik:
 - W3-001 Blogger:    Artikelen op mijn blog plaatsen.
 - W3-002 Lezer:      Een overzicht hebben van de artikelen die mijn favoriete blogger heeft geschreven met het meest recente artikel bovenaan.
 - W3-003 Blogger:    Een artikel aan één categorie kunnen koppelen.